RedHatTraining/rhods-quick-course/README.md

 2. If you launch the DevSpaces workspace for the first time, it will take a few minutes to download the container image, clone the Git repository, and set up your project.
 All the required tooling and IDE plugins are automatically installed and set up for you.

-3. Follow the steps in the *Previewing HTML content and publishing* section.
+3. Follow the steps in the [*Previewing HTML content and publishing*](#Previewing-HTML-content-and-publishing) section.

+## Locally installed Tooling

+1. Install an LTS version of the Node.js runtime on your workstation.
+2. Clone this Git repository to a folder of your choice.
+For the following steps in this README, this folder is indicated by *$CONTENT_ROOT*.
+3. Install an editor of your choice.
+We recommend Visual Studio Code with the *asciidoctor* plug-in.
+4. Follow the steps in the [*Previewing HTML content and publishing*](#Previewing-HTML-content-and-publishing) section.

 ## Previewing HTML content and publishing